 The Separating Axis Theorem (SAT) is the foundation for one of the most popular algorithms used for detecting collision between general convex shapes in 2D.
 Since the derived algorithm can be computationally intensive, it is typically preceded with an initial pass of broad phase method.
 The SAT states that:

-Two convex polygons are not colliding if there exists a line (or axis) that is perpendicular to one of the given edges of the two polygons and when projecting all edges of the two polygons onto this axis results in no overlaps of the projected edges.
+Two convex polygons are not colliding if there exists a line (or axis) that is perpendicular to one of the given edges of the two polygons that when projecting all edges of the two polygons onto this axis results in no overlaps of the projected edges.

 In other words, given two convex shapes in 2D space, iterate through all of the edges of the convex shapes, one at a time.
-For each of the edges, derives a line (or axis) that is perpendicular to the edge, project all edges of the two convex shapes onto this line, and compute for overlaps of the projected edges.
+For each of the edges, derive a line (or axis) that is perpendicular to the edge, project all the edges of the two convex shapes onto this line, and compute for the overlaps of the projected edges.
 If you can find one of the perpendicular lines where none of the projected edges overlaps, then the two convex shapes do not collide.

 Figure 9-7 illustrates this description using two axes-aligned rectangles.
 In this case, there are two lines that are perpendicular to the edges of the two given shapes, the X and Y axes.